Timothyryanhall/crypto-prices/README.md

 ## Crypto Prices

+### Overview

+A Spring Boot application that uses Thymeleaf templating engine to render a line chart of some cryptocurrency prices.

+### Dependencies
+- Gradle
+- JDK 11

+### Instructions

 In order to view a line chart displaying prices of your favorite cryptocurrencies for the months of May and June in 2021, first build the jar file by running the following command: